This section was reviewed and updated by the contributors, 08/2015

 An increasing number of advocates are also serving on the many advisory boards and committees that comprise some of the infrastructure of cancer research.
 For example, the National Cancer Institute’s National Clinical Trials Network (NCTN) has advocates involved in their committees.
 In these settings, advocates bring the patient perspective to the planning and implementation of clinical studies.
 They participate in discussions about which research topics to pursue and suggest ways to minimize patient burdens in clinical trial protocols, develop patient-friendly consent forms and educational materials, and reduce disparities in clinical trial participation by increasing awareness and using culturally appropriate materials and methods.
 The advocates also bring a certain level of seriousness to the discussions, emphasizing the impact of the research on the lives of real men and women down the road.

 Q: How has the role of patient advocates in cancer research evolved?

 GS: There was a time when researchers did not recognize advocates’ ability to contribute to scientific discussions to the extent that they do today.
 However, that has changed dramatically during the past decade.
 Advocates are increasingly considered a valuable and important part of the scientific peer-review process.

 MLS: In addition to becoming an important part of the peer-review process, advocates are also working within the research programs.
 Advocacy representation is often required by the funding organization.
 This gives advocates the opportunity to understand the issues and represent the patient in a new way.
 The Research Advocacy Network, a non-profit organization that I co-founded, works to bring together all participants in the medical research process.
-As the head of the Advocacy Core for the Breast Cancer Center of Excellence at Indiana University, this organization leads training programs, develops patient and advocate educational materials, and gathers feedback from the community to advance the research.
+As the head of the Advocacy Core for the Breast Cancer Center of Excellence at Indiana University, this organization led training programs, developed patient and advocate educational materials, and gathered feedback from the community to advance the research.